 That being said, when honey bees get into homes or other human-occupied buildings, or when they build their nests near athletic fields or other places where people congregate, they have to be removed.
-There are many people who are so allergic to bee stings that even one sting can be fatal to them; and even people who aren't sensitive to bee stings don't want to be stung by them.
+There are many people who are so allergic to bee stings that even one sting can be fatal to them, and even people who aren't sensitive to bee stings usually prefer not being stung by them.
 Bee stings are very painful.

-Rid-A-Critter provides honey bee removal services throughout Atlanta and its surrounding Metropolitan area.
-We use advanced technologies combined with old-fashioned hard work to find and remove honey bees with a minimum of mess, even when they're in locations such as inside the walls or ceilings of your home.
+Rid-A-Critter provides honey bee removal services throughout Metro Atlanta and its surrounding area.
+We use advanced technologies such as infrared cameras, combined with old-fashioned hard work, to find and remove honey bees and their nests with a minimum of mess, even when they're in locations such as inside the walls or ceilings of your home.

 Honey bees are true bees, unlike many species of hornets and wasps that people mistakenly call bees.
 Honey bees are also highly developed insects with a fascinating social system.
 Colonies usually number in the hundreds or thousands of individuals, all of whose activities are regulated in some way by the queen.

 Bees also have at least two "languages" that we know of.
 Like most insects, bees communicate by pheromones, which are chemical messengers that they secrete and that other honey bees can interpret.
 But bees also have an elaborate language of movements by which they can communicate things like the direction and distance to a source of food or a threat to the colony.